Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Evaluation

-\mypar{Measuring success} The ultimate goal is to identify the table that contains the answer to an input question.
+\mypar{Metrics} The ultimate goal is to identify the table that contains the answer to an input question.
 To measure the accuracy of the different baselines when given a set of questions we use the precision-at-K metric (P@K) aggregated over all questions, as in previous work~\cite{herzig2021open}.
 This metric indicates the ratio of questions for which the answer is in the top K tables.
 We measure P@1 and P@5.
+We do not use recall@K because in the benchmarks we use, each question has 1 single table as the answer.
+More specifically, in one benchmark there is exactly one table per question, while in the other only 7 questions out of 959 have 2 valid answer tables.
+Thus, measuring precision alone is sufficient to understand the quality of the approaches we compare.

 \mypar{Datasets} We use two benchmark datasets that have been extensively used by previous systems and that have been generated from real-world representative queries.